Skip to content

 # Should show something like: C:\Users\<YourUsername>\Documents\PowerShell\Microsoft.PowerShell_profile.ps1

-2. Confirm the Profile file exists:
+2. Confirm the profile file exists:

 powershell